JamieVaughn/dragon-clicker/README.md

 ![Dragon Clicker App](dragon-clicker.png)

 ## Features
-* A list of dragon types that you cna click
+* A list of dragon types that you can click on
 * Clicking a dragon type adds that dragon to the main display area
 * Dragons in the main display area can be clicked to increment their counter